Detective-Mystery Films are usually considered

 in 5 films from 1931-1937:

-- Sherlock Holmes' Fatal Hour (1931) (aka The Sleeping
+- Sherlock Holmes' Fatal Hour (1931, UK) (aka The

-Cardinal), based on Doyle's two stories, The Empty House and The Final Problem
+Sleeping Cardinal), based on Doyle's two stories, The

-Adventure of Charles Augustus Milverton
+based on Doyle's The Adventure of Charles Augustus Milverton

-- The Triumph of Sherlock Holmes (1935), an adaptation
+- The Triumph of Sherlock Holmes (1935, UK),

-of Doyle's The Valley of Fear
+an adaptation of Doyle's The Valley of Fear

-- Murder at the Baskervilles (1937) (aka Silver
+- Murder at the Baskervilles (1937, UK) (aka Silver

 Blaze)

-Basil Rathbone's 14 Sherlock Holmes Films:
+Basil Rathbone's 14 Sherlock Holmes Films

 Its